 - The artist is available to oversee the management and implementation of the project from start to finish, including coordinating the work of subcontractors and arranging for the rental and delivery of equipment.

 - Assessed ability to meet project deadlines and to perform work in a timely and professional manner.

-The display of the work shall begin in early to mid-June, 2020 and will be on display for no less than one year.
-The exhibition may be extended upon mutual agreement of the Artist, the Commission and the Recreation and Park Commission, from which approval and a permit must be obtained.
+The display of the work shall begin in early 2021 and will be on display for no less than one year.
+The exhibition may be extended upon mutual agreement of the Artist, the Arts Commission and the Recreation and Park Commission, from which approval and a permit must be obtained.

 The Project Budget will include an honorarium/loan fee in addition to reimbursement for project related costs for: engineering, General Liability insurance, transportation of the sculpture to and from the project site, installation, deinstallation and periodic maintenance and repair of the sculpture to be performed by the Artist throughout the duration of its yearlong loan to the City.
 The budget is to be established in consultation with the Commission.